 // You cannot create these with interfaces

-Types also excel at creating utility types and working with mapped types:
+Types excel at creating utility types and working with mapped types—operations that transform one type into another based on rules.

 // Mapped type - creating a read-only version of any type